Golf and Shoulder Injury

 PT Translator 1.1

 Have you ever wondered what physical therapists’ shop talk is like?
-Have you ever overheard them talk in jargon and wondered what they were saying?
+Have you ever overheard them talk in jargon about shoulder injuries and wondered what they were saying?
 Here we translate the foreign language of orthopedic physical therapy for the layperson.

-Shoulder injury is one of the most common injuries in golf .
-Even if onset of symptoms is caused off the course (by a fall, for example), the repetition of swinging can aggravate them.
+Shoulder injury is one of the most common injuries in golf.
+Even if an off-course accident causes symptoms, the repetition of swinging the golf club will aggravate them.

 Jargon – The patient reported inflammation of the biceps brachii at the glenohumeral insertion.
 Physical exam showed inflammation of the teres minor.

 Translation – The patient had arm pain, and the evaluation revealed inflammation in the rotator cuff.
-Pain or tenderness in the shoulder can be symptoms of a number of shoulder conditions, including shoulder impingement syndrome, rotator cuff disease, tendinitis in the rotator cuff, arthritis, or bursitis.
+Pain or tenderness in the shoulder can be symptoms of a number of shoulder conditions: shoulder impingement syndrome, rotator cuff disease, tendinitis in the rotator cuff, arthritis, or bursitis.

 Jargon – Through collection of patient history, the therapist determined that repeated external rotation of the scapula resulted in inflammation.